 For Parents

-Kitchen Literacy:How We Lost Knowledge of Where Food Comes From by: Ann Velesis
+Kitchen Literacy:How We Lost Knowledge of Where Food Comes From

 Written by a noted historian, this book traces the path that has led people to become disassociated from the origins of their food, from the role manufacturers, to urbanization, to transportation systems.
 This book is fascinating fun read and a good start, but it doesn't fully delve into what we can do and issues of poverty as much as I would like.
 However, I would still recommend it for those who are interested in this issue.